LCR-BCCRC/lcr-modules/README.md

 ### Entity–relationship model

-Before describing the required columns, it is useful to consider the entities related to each sample, namely `patient`, `biopsy`, `sample`, `library`, and `alignment`.
+Before describing the required columns, it is useful to consider the entities related to each sample, namely `patient`, `biopsy`, `sample`, `library`, `dataset`, and `alignment`.
 The relationships between each entity are spelled out in the blockquote below.
-While the term "sample" can easily refer to any of these entities except for `patient`, we use it to indicate the entities that will be analyzed, which usually are alignments.
+While the term "sample" can easily refer to any of these entities except for `patient`, we use it to indicate the entities that will be analyzed, which usually are datasets/alignments.

-> Each patient has one or more biopsies (_e.g._ a tumour biopsy and a blood draw).
-Each biopsy has one or more samples (_e.g._ a tumour biopsy with both FF and FFPE samples), although it's generally a one-to-one relationship.
-Each sample has one or more sequencing libraries constructed from its nucleic acids (_e.g._ whole genome and RNA sequencing libraries for a tumour FF sample).
-Each sequenced library has one or more alignments (_e.g._ an hg19 and hg38 alignments), although there is generally a "canonical" alignment and thus a one-to-one relationship.
+> Each patient has one or more biopsies (_e.g._ a tumour biopsy and a blood draw; tumour FF and FFPE biopsies).
+Each biopsy has one or more nucleic acid samples (_e.g._ DNA and RNA).
+Each sample has one or more sequencing libraries constructed from its nucleic acid samples (_e.g._ whole genome and RNA sequencing libraries for a tumour FF sample).
+Each sequenced library produces a a set of sequencing reads (_i.e._ a dataset) with one or more alignments (_e.g._ an hg19 and hg38 alignments), although there is generally a "canonical" alignment if more than one exists and thus a one-to-one relationship between datasets and alignments.

 ### Required columns